kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## What Happens Inside

-The model encodes all input tokens into vectors.
+The model encodes all input tokens into vectors
-It compares patterns and relationships between them.
+It compares patterns and relationships between them
-Attention layers compute which tokens matter most.
+Attention layers compute which tokens matter most
 That is why the window size matters: more tokens mean more comparisons

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.